Mino75/2025-nali/README.md

 ## 📍 About the Name

-The app is named **Nali** (那里), which means "where" or "there" in Chinese, perfectly capturing the essence of this location-tracking application.
+The app is named **Nali** (那里), which means "where" or "there" in Chinese, capturing the essence of this location-tracking application.
 Just as the word helps answer the question "where?", this app helps you discover and track where you are in the world.

 ## ✨ Features